stackhpc/ansible-role-openhpc/README.md

 # stackhpc.openhpc

 This Ansible role installs packages and performs configuration to provide a Slurm cluster.
-By default this uses packages from [OpenHPC](https://openhpc.community/) but it is also possible to use alternative Slurm binaries and packages.
+By default this uses packages from [OpenHPC](https://openhpc.community/) but it can also use user-provided Slurm binaries.

 As a role it must be used from a playbook, for which a simple example is given below.
 This approach means it is totally modular with no assumptions about available networks or any cluster features except for some hostname conventions.
 Any desired cluster fileystem or other required functionality may be freely integrated using additional Ansible roles or other approaches.